laguagu/ai-data-extraction/README.md

 - **Export Options**: JSON, CSV, or copy to clipboard
 - **Error Handling**: Comprehensive validation and user feedback
 - **Responsive Design**: Works on desktop and mobile
+- **PDF Processing**: Robust parsing with fallback to OCR for image-based PDFs

 ## 📄 License